jarviscanada/jarvis_data_eng_RaeKhan/linux_sql/README.md

 # Improvements

-- Handle hardware update and update the table as necessary
+- Handle hardware updates and update the table as necessary
-- Add additional columsn within the host info and host usage table to obtain a greater evaluation for efficiency
+- Add additional columns within the host info and host usage table to obtain a greater evaluation for efficiency
 - Obtain additional information regarding the host failure, if there is one